KurtWink/Simba_Basic/README.md

 I would never use tkInter again.
 Even more so if advance graphical modules and displays are needed.
 It works fine as file management GUI but beyond simple application, I do not endorse it.
 * REST Standards

-If Simba ever expanded beyond the same data format as the sample jQuery data, it would fall apart.
+If Simba ever expanded beyond the same data format as the sample JSON data, it would fall apart.
 Integrating the usable REST formats would allow different databases to be used with simba.
 * Web Application

 There can be an argument made that Simba could easily be done through a web browser.
 If that was the case, it could be conjoined with a platform that shares user made code and even provides analytics like OMF.